ondrajz/goexplorer/README.md

 Join the [#goexplorer](https://gophers.slack.com/archives/goexplorer) channel at [gophers.slack.com](http://gophers.slack.com) (*not a member?* [get invitation](https://gophersinvite.herokuapp.com))

 ---

-> did you find any bugs or have any suggestions?
-Feel free to open [new issue](https://github.com/TrueFurby/goexplorer/issues/new) or start discussion in our channel at slack
+> Did you find any bugs or have any suggestions?
+Feel free to open [new issue](https://github.com/TrueFurby/goexplorer/issues/new) or start discussion in the slack channel.